christopher-aldred/leaderboard.aldred.dev/README.md

 Designed to be hosted in Google Firebase simple steps to set up are below:

+    1. Clone or fork this repo
+    2. CD to the local project root dir
-    1. Create Firebase project
+    3. Create Firebase project
-    2. Create web app in the project and enable hosting
+    4. Create web app in the project and enable hosting
-    3. Replace firebaseConfig with generated config
+    5. Replace firebaseConfig with generated config
-    4. `npm install -g firebase-tools`
+    6. `npm install -g firebase-tools`
-    5. `firebase login`
+    7. `firebase login`
-    6. `firebase init`
+    8. `firebase init`
-    7. `firebase deploy`
+    9. `firebase deploy`

 This will deploy the code in main branch to your firebase hosting.
 You can then access the app via your project url.